-DIAL: Detailed Seiko-signed dark gray dial, which subtlety changes color to black depending on angle (making it quite difficult to photograph).
+DIAL: Seiko-signed dark gray dial, which subtlety changes color to black depending on angle (making it quite difficult to photograph).
 No imperfections present on dial.

-CASE: Stainless-steel case, measuring 35mm x 41mm, with original waterproof-signed caseback.
+CASE: Stainless-steel case measures 35mm x 41mm, with matching waterproof-signed caseback.

 CRYSTAL: Domed acrylic crystal, no scratches with small 2mm cracks on side of dome at the 12 and 3 o’clock positions.

 BAND: This Seahorse comes with a light brown leather strap with cream-colored accent stitching, as well as a dark blue and red nylon NATO strap.
 Both feature stainless-steel hardware.

-MOVEMENT: Original 17-jewel 7625 automatic movement, manufactured in September 1967, which beats at 18,000 bph with a limited quickset date (must be wound back to 9 PM and forward to midnight again to advance the date manually).
+MOVEMENT: 17-jewel 7625 automatic movement, manufactured in September 1967, which beats at 18,000 bph with a limited quickset date (must be wound back to 9 PM and forward to midnight again to advance the date manually).
 We have fully serviced this watch.